choupit0/MassVulScan4HTB/README.md

 Bash script specially create for the HackTheBox Platform and its web-based parrot linux instance Pwnbox: https://www.hackthebox.eu/home/pwnbox

 This script is a variant of the initial script MassVulScan.sh (https://github.com/choupit0/MassVulScan).

-Launch the script against new machines that under testing and are scheduled to release very soon.
+Launch the script against new machines that under testing and are scheduled to release very soon (few minutes/hours before the Go live).

 ![Example Menu](screenshots/MassVulScan4HTB_Menu.png)